RakhithJK/roundcube-roundcubemail-wiki/Installation.md

 ### PHP Configuration

-As any other PHP application some aspects depend on PHP settings.
-You can use php.ini or .htaccess file in a usual way.
+As any other PHP application some of its aspects depend on PHP settings.
+You should use php.ini or .htaccess (Apache module) or .user.ini (CGI/FastCGI SAPI) depending on your server setup.
 Roundcube when running will check most critical settings, try to set them and let you know if something's wrong.
 Here's a minimal list of settings that you might need to use (with suggested value):

 * Memory limit: `memory_limit=64M`,
 * Options that control logging: `display_errors=Off`, `log_errors=On`, `error_log=logs/errors.log`,